exploding4994/Surg_VLA/README.md

 This repository contains the official code and dataset links for the paper **"SurgVLA-Bench: Towards Evaluating Vision-Language-Action Models for Laparoscopic Surgical Robotics"**.

-SurgVLA-Bench is the first comprehensive benchmark specifically designed for evaluating Vision-Language-Action (VLA) models in laparoscopic surgical contexts.
+SurgVLA-Bench is a comprehensive benchmark specifically designed for evaluating Vision-Language-Action (VLA) models in laparoscopic surgical contexts.
 Built upon the SurRoL simulation platform, we construct a hierarchical task taxonomy ranging from atomic actions to complete surgical procedures.

 ## 📢 News
 * **[2026-06]** Our paper has been provisionally accepted for presentation at **MICCAI 2026**!